Skip to main content.

 Sound Design by Emily Bate

 Open to the public; registration required.
-Free tickets are available through the Fisher Center website at https://fishercenter.bard.edu/events/puntila-and-matti-his-hired-man/
+Free for Bard students.
+Tickets are $20 each and are available through the Fisher Center website at fishercenter.bard.edu/events/puntila-and-matti-his-hired-man.

 LUMA Theater, Richard B. Fisher Center for the Performing Arts